-In a word, MLM schemes are NOT LEGAL in Singapore, unless they are specifically excluded through meeting specific criteria.
+In a word, MLM schemes are NOT LEGAL in Singapore, unless they are specifically excluded by meeting specific criteria.
 Examples that are qualified for exclusion include insurance companies, master franchises, and direct selling companies.

-Direct sales businesses, need to be registered with and abide by a Code of Ethics and Conduct spelt out by the Direct Selling Association of Singapore.
+Direct sales businesses need to be registered with and abide by a Code of Ethics and Conduct spelt out by the Direct Selling Association of Singapore.
 This serves to protect the interests of both consumers and participants of direct sales businesses.
 The Consumers Association of Singapore has also been actively educating the public on multi-level marketing related issues.